 - Registration Certificate: When the application is approved by the officer, then a certificate of registration in FORM GST REG-06 shall be issued through a common portal.
 The applicant can easily download the registration certificate from the common portal using his/her login id passwords.

 - Separate registration for each branch:If the applicant has different branches in different states, then separate registrations need to be applied for each state.

-A registered taxable person eligible to obtain a separate GST registration for business verticals may file separate application in FORM GST REG-1 in respect of each such vertical.
+A registered taxable person has an option to obtain separate GST registrations for different business verticals and can file separate application in FORM GST REG-1 in respect of each such vertical.